-The Illinois Mathematics and Science Academy (Academy) is a part of the executive branch of government of the State of Illinois (State) and operates under the authority of and review by the Illinois Board of Higher Education and the Illinois General Assembly.
+The Illinois Mathematics and Science Academy (Academy) is a part of the executive branch of government of the State of Illinois (State).
 The Academy operates under a budget appropriated from the State's General Fund and the IMSA Income Fund by the General Assembly and a budget approved by the Academy's Board of Trustees (Board of Trustees) for locally generated resources within the IMSA Operating Fund, and restricted funds received from third party grantors which are held in the IMSA Special Purposes Trust Fund and restricted funds received from student supported clubs and organizations held in the IMSA Student Activity Fund.
+In order to be eligible for State appropriations, the Academy annually submits to the Board of Higher Education, not later than the first day of October of each year, its budget proposal for the operation and capital needs of the Academy for its next fiscal year.